This post was most recently updated on October 20th, 2023

 First thing first.
 I started my career as a freelance translator in 2014, exactly in the 3rd year of college – so it’s been 7 years!

 In general, being a freelancer has many advantages.
-Here some that were most important to me:
+Here are some that were most important to me:

 - You are your own boss.
-You’re the one who decided your workhours and everything in between.
+You’re the one who decides your work hours and everything in between.

 - You don’t have to go to an office because you can do your jobs easily online.